Czechs try to transform EU's relationship with Israel

 Given the country’s previous trauma at Munich in 1938 – when Britain and France helped persuade Czechoslovakia to cede the Sudetenland border regions to Nazi Germany – Czech politicians are understandably sceptical of European pressure on Israel to seek peace by ceding territory to the Palestinians (even if the occupied territories, by contrast with the Czech Sudetenland, had never in recent history been part of Israel).

 Over the past few decades Czechs have consequently built up close security ties with Israel.
 Earlier this year the government bought Israeli radar, and the two countries co-operate closely in efforts to combat cyber-attacks.
-There are close people-people links, for example in academia, and Israel is Czechia’s biggest trade partner in the Middle East, with carmaker Skoda Auto particularly successful there.
+There are close people-to-people links, for example in academia, and Israel is Czechia’s biggest trade partner in the Middle East, with carmaker Skoda Auto particularly successful there.

 The ties between Israel and Central and Southeast Europe became even closer when Benjamin Netanyahu returned to power in Israel in 2009.
 He forged a “populist alliance” with radical rightwing leaders in the region, notably Hungary’s Viktor Orban.
 Netanyahu cultivated these links as a way of demonstrating that the EU was divided over the Israeli-Palestinian conflict; Orban used them simply as another issue to divide Europe.